 ESMA's report is of the greatest relevance for the field of sustainable investing.
 ESMA's progress report is extensive (90 pages in total), rich in technical detail and useful market insights.
 When discussing high risk areas for each relevant financial services area in scope of its report, ESMA lists problematic practices ("misleading qualities"), which serve as a particularly useful guidance to prevent greenwashing risk.
-For investment managers, such a list of "high risk" areas includes naming, cherry-picking, exaggeration, ambiguity and omission, lack of meaningful assumptions, and omission.
-For investment services providers, the list of high greenwashing risk activities has a slightly different focus, although it also includes some of the same items: inconsistency, exaggeration and cherry picking, omission, naming, outdated information, and lack of substantiation.
-More generally, the topic of "impact" is highlighted as a "high-risk area of greenwashing" for all levels of what ESMA technically describes as "sustainable investment value chain" ("SIVC"): issuers, investment managers, benchmark administrators, investment service providers.25 The topic is classified as a "transversal topic" by ESMA and will certainly remain high on the regulator's radar going forward.
-With the envisaged publication of final ESAs report(s) and advice on the greenwashing topic in May 2024, another fundamental
+For investment managers, such a list of "high risk" areas includes naming, cherry-picking, exaggeration, ambiguity and omission, lack of meaningful assumptions, and omission23.
+For investment services providers, the list of high greenwashing risk activities has a slightly different focus, although it also includes some of the same items: inconsistency, exaggeration and cherry picking, omission, naming, outdated information, and lack of substantiation.24 More generally, the topic of "impact" is highlighted as a "high-risk area of greenwashing" for all levels of what ESMA technically describes as "sustainable investment value chain" ("SIVC"): issuers, investment managers, benchmark administrators, investment service providers.25 The topic is classified as a "transversal topic" by ESMA and will certainly remain high on the regulator's radar going forward.
+With the envisaged publication of final ESAs report(s) and advice on the greenwashing topic in May 2024, another fundamental element of the new European regulatory framework shall reach a new level of maturity, on which the proper func-

-ESMA Consultation Paper, p 22.
+21 ESMA Consultation Paper, p 22.